tejanke/TryHackMe/writeups/iso27001/README.md

   * Understand the performance objective with audits
 * Improvement
   * Ways to enhance your approach and response to the system

+# Task 5 - Controls and domains
+Control objectives and controls.
+Clauses, categorys, and controls consisting of 18 domains where the first 4 are not auditable